-Karen Eisenbraun is a writer, certified holistic nutrition consultant, and conscious living coach with a background in marketing strategy and content development.
+Karen Eisenbraun is a writer, certified holistic nutrition consultant, and health coach with a background in marketing strategy and content development.
 Much of her career has been spent providing inbound marketing services to clients in the health & wellness industry.
-She is passionate about helping others take control of their health, set and crush goals, and live an authentic life.
+She is passionate about helping others take control of their health, set and crush goals, and take control of their health.

 Stephen King was right about theme in writing

 I’ve had this quote from Flannery O’Connor on my desk for years.
 I always remind myself of it when I feel like my manuscript is garbage or I don’t know what I’m doing.
 Wouldn’t it be better for you to discover a meaning in what…

 It’s a brand-new year!
 Although some people say that January 1 is an arbitrary date and that New Year’s Resolutions don’t work, I always feel like the start of a new year is a good time to reflect and refocus on your goals.
 I’ve been…